jflex-de/jflex/jflex/examples/zero-reader/README.md

 for end-of-stream.
 Unfortunately, not all implementations of this class follow that protocol.
 Up to version 1.6.1, JFlex was trying to work around those problems.
-This worked in most circumstances, but not in all, depending on how exactly the Reader implemenentation violates the protocol.
+This worked in most circumstances, but not in all, depending on how exactly the Reader implementation violates the protocol.
 See also the discussion on https://github.com/jflex-de/jflex/issues/131

 From version 1.6.1, JFlex will not try to work around this issue any more, but